How to Set Up SSH Keys on Ubuntu 18.04

 Before disabling SSH password authentication, make sure you can log in to your server without a password, and the user you are logging in with has sudo privileges .

 /etc/ssh/sshd_config with your text editor

 Search for the following directives and modify as it follows:

 Once you are done, save the file and restart the SSH service by typing:

 sudo systemctl restart ssh

-In this tutorial you have learned how to generate a new SSH key pair and setup a SSH key-based authentication.
-You can add the same key to multiple remote serves.
+In this tutorial, you have learned how to generate a new SSH key pair and set up an SSH key-based authentication.
+You can add the same key to multiple remote servers.
 We have also shown you how to disable SSH password authentication and add an extra layer of security to your server.

 By default, SSH listens on port 22.
 Changing the default SSH port reduces the risk of automated attacks.

 If you are regularly connecting to multiple systems, you can simplify your workflow by defining all of your connections in the SSH config file .

 If you have any questions or feedback, feel free to leave a comment.